mmochtak/jekyll-now/_posts/2020-12-29-sentenceR.md

 devtools::install_github('mmochtak/sentenceR')
 ~~~

-The package contains three general functions: *get_sentences*; *sent_ngrams*; *sent_ngrams_lem*. **get_sentences** is a general function for extraction sentences from raw text.
+The package contains three general functions: *get_sentences*; *sent_ngrams*; *sent_ngrams_lem*.

+**get_sentences** is a general function for extraction sentences from raw text.
 The main input is a string vector.
-The only other required argument is the language model (here, for simplicity and clarity for broader audience, “english”).
+The only other required argument is the language model (here, for simplicity and clarity for broader audience, “english”; full list of available models can be found on [UDPipe repo]( https://github.com/bnosac/udpipe).
 Additionally, if needed the output can be further cleaned off of numbers (add argument remove_no = TRUE) and punctuation (add argument remove_punct = TRUE), all characters can be transformed to lower cases (add argument tolower = TRUE), as well as the outcome sentence can be accompanied by its lemmatized version (add argument lem = TRUE; see example below).
 By default, all available cores are used (as returned by parallel::detectCores) but the number can be adjusted with an argument n.cores = *int*.
 The initiation of parallel processing takes time, so the provided examples do not reflect the actual processing speed needed for a more robust dataset.
 It is slow but not that slow.

 ~~~
 library(sentenceR)